Cloze Deletion

 • Taylor, W. L. (1953).
 “Cloze procedure”: A new tool for measuring readability.
 Journalism Quarterly, 30(4), 415–433.

-The paper that introduced the cloze procedure — originally a readability measure, later adapted for vocabulary and language learning applications.
+Summary: The foundational paper introducing the cloze procedure — originally a readability measure, later adapted for vocabulary and language learning applications.

 • Oller, J. W. (1979).
 Language Tests at School: A Pragmatic Approach.
 Longman.

-Comprehensive treatment of cloze testing in L2 contexts — established cloze as a valid and widely-used measure of language proficiency.
+Summary: Comprehensive treatment of cloze testing in L2 contexts; established cloze as a valid and widely-used measure of language proficiency.

 • Nation, I. S. P. (2001).
 Learning Vocabulary in Another Language.
 Cambridge University Press.

-Definitive reference on vocabulary acquisition — includes discussion of context-embedding, sentence-level learning, and optimal flashcard formats.
+Summary: Definitive reference on vocabulary acquisition; includes discussion of context-embedding, sentence-level learning, and optimal flashcard formats including cloze deletion.